miking-lang/miking/README.md

 keywords.
 The most important keyword is `accelerate`, whose only argument is an expression that is requested to be accelerated.
 The other keywords are used for explicitly parallel operations, such as `parallelMap` and `parallelReduce`.
 There are several limitations on what expressions may be used.
-If the compiler is unable to accelerate a marked expression, an error will be reported.
+If an accelerated expression makes use of such a limitation, an error will be reported, pointing to the unsupported expression.

-When the `--accelerate` flag is not used, parallel keywords are removed from the program.
-The `accelerate` keyword is removed from the program, while the parallel constructs are replaced by equivalent sequential code.
+When the `--accelerate` flag is not set, the `accelerate` keywords are removed from the program, and parallel constructs are replaced by equivalent sequential code.

-Accelerated calls have a significant overhead, in particular for the first call.
+Accelerated calls have a significant overhead (in particular for the first call).
 This is because any data that is used by the accelerated computation has to be copied which is slow, in particular when running on the GPU.

-The example below and more can be found in the `test/examples/accelerate` directory.
+#### Recommended workflow

+The recommended workflow when working with acceleration is to first implement the program in MExpr without using acceleration.
+In this stage, the compiler should be used in debug mode, that is, using the flags `--test` and `--runtime-checks` to provide clear errors when the program does not behave as expected.

+Once the implementation is determined to be ready for acceleration, the desired expressions can be marked for acceleration by wrapping them in the `accelerate` keyword, one by one.
+If this results in a compile error when the `--accelerate` flag has been set, the program needs to be rewritten according to what the error message states.

+After the program can be compiled with acceleration enabled, the program can be executed.
+At this point, the accelerated program will only encounter a runtime error if the program compiled in debug mode (with `--test` and `--runtime-checks` enabled) also does.
+If this is the case, the debug mode should be used to get a better error message.

+#### Supported accelerate constructs

+The following keywords are reserved for parallel constructs:
+* `accelerate` - marks expressions that should be accelerated.
+* `parallelFlatten` - flattens a two-dimensional sequence, producing a one-dimensional sequence.
+The term `parallelFlatten s` is equivalent to `foldl concat [] s`.
+* `parallelMap` - equivalent to the `map` keyword.
+* `parallelMap2` - performs a `map` operation over two sequences that are assumed to be of the same length.
+* `parallelReduce` - performs a reduction over elements of a sequence.
+If the applied function is associative and the initial accumulator value is the neutral element of this function (so that the applications can be reordered), the result of `foldl f a s` is equivalent to `parallelReduce f a s`.

+Note that the assumptions on the `parallelReduce` keyword are not checked.
+The compiler will assume that the user knows what they are doing, and leave it as is.
+The `foldl` intrinsic should be used if the function `f` is not known to be associative.

 #### Example